Meyaal/gitpod-full-template/README.md

 * This page has information about the adress, a phone number and emailadress for the club.

 * It's clean and easy to find the contact information.

+* It has a heading below the image with motivational text.

 ### Join Us